marcusperdue/English-Spanish-Translator/README.md

-# Language Dialect Translator
+# English & Spanish Translator

 ## Description
-The Language Dialect Translator is a user-friendly web application that allows users to easily translate text between different languages and dialects.
+The English & Spanish Translator is a user-friendly web application that allows users to easily translate text between different languages.
 This intuitive tool empowers users to input text, select a target language, and receive an instant translation.
-Whether you're a language enthusiast, traveler, or someone who needs to communicate across language barriers, the Language Dialect Translator is your go-to solution.
+Whether you're a language enthusiast, traveler, or someone who needs to communicate across language barriers, the English & Spanish Translator is your go-to solution.

 ## How to View the Code

-1. Clone the Repository:  `git@github.com:marcusperdue/Language-Dialect-Translator.git`
+1. Clone the Repository:  `git@github.com:marcusperdue/English-Spanish-Translator.git`
 2. Open the Files.
 3. Explore the Code.